Sound Design & Sonic Branding

 Sound Design is defined as the process of recording, obtaining, generating and/or manipulating audio sounds.
 Some examples include: the eerie scream in the movie Alien; the sound of weapons in sci-fi shows.
 Sound design is the sonic ambiance, sonic textures of being in a dry desert, underwater, in a dark scary place, outside in a thunderstorm; the only limit is the imagination.
 While moving pictures can create a visual world, sound design creates the sounds of those worlds, helping draw the receiver deeper into the story.

+There’s more to the audio landscape than music.
+Everything from the ambiance to the interface sounds contributes to the overall design, and nothing ensures seamless audio like having an expert handle both.
 Sound design is vital in achieving the best storytelling process possible, bringing the audience directly into the story for an unforgettable experience.

 MOTU’s MX4: one of the many tools Dave uses for sound design and sonic branding